KILTprotocol/tx-necromancer/README.md

 You can then connect to your local node and read all transactions from there.
 This is way faster than querying the blocks from a remote node and also reduced the workload for remote nodes.

-Currently all transactions are stored in memory.
+The transactions in the csv file are in reverse order.
+The newest transaction is the top most line.
-This could lead to problems if there are more transactions than space in memory.
+The write-tx script needs the transactions in the opposite order. (use `tail -r input.csv > reversed.csv`)

 ## write-tx